cpressey/Ahead-of-Time-eval/README.md

 ------------------

-To demonstrate our point about hygienic macros, the language will need an `eval` facility, and in order to have that, it will need a way to represent program texts as data structures, which feature as values in the semantics of programs in the language.
+To demonstrate our point about hygienic macros, the language will need an `eval` facility, and in order to employ that facility in a reasonable way, it will need a way to represent program texts as expressible values in the language.

 For concreteness we will call such values "phrases".

-We've already stated our language here is similar to Scheme, and the standard way to treat phrases in Scheme is as list structures containing sublists and atoms, and to have a `quote` construct which introduces literal phrases as expressions.
+We've already stated our language here is similar to Scheme, and the standard way to represent phrases in Scheme is as list structures containing sublists and atoms, and to have a `quote` construct which introduces literal phrases as expressions.

-We note that a `quote` form is a constant.
+Note that the `quote` form introduces a constant.
+(Even in languages where phrases are represented in a different fashion, there will presumably be ways to produce a constant phrase.)

 Meanwhile, `eval` is a built-in function that takes a phrase and an environment, and evaluates to the value that